Tarek-Sallam/DeepRL-Fantasy-Drafter/README.md

         environment and agent, and has an iteration loop to train the agent

     DraftMVC.py: model, view, and controller classes to display a GUI for actually deploying the draft agent.
-This GUI allows for the initiation of a draft and the search and removal of players (for the other teams), as well as the picking from the agent
+This GUI allows for the initiation of a draft and the search and removal of players (for the other teams), as well as updating state for the agent, and the agent picking players

     modelDeploy.py: main for deploying the model.
 Initiates the MVC classes and sets up a root to display the GUI.
 For deploying the model for an actual NFL Fantasy Draft